 Sec.
-26C-41.
+26C-51.
 Permitted uses, subject to site development and erosion control standards.

-The following uses are permitted except within a sensitive area, riparian corridor, critical habitat area, or unique feature designated in the general plan or coastal plan in which case a use permit is required.
-Only those uses permitted in (a) and (b) are considered principal permitted uses, except that additional dwellings beyond one single-family dwelling are not considered to be principal permitted uses.
+The following uses are permitted except within a sensitive area, riparian corridor, area of critical habitat, or a unique feature designated in the general plan or coastal plan in which case a use permit is required.
+Only those uses permitted in subsections (a) and (b) are considered principal permitted uses, except that additional dwellings beyond one single- family dwelling are not considered to be principal permitted uses.
 All clearing of vegetation, grading, excavation, fill or construction in association with these uses shall conform to the site development and erosion control standards.